 - Make sure your freezer is at 0 degrees F or below.
 Don't add too much food at once, or you may raise the temperature of the freezer to unsafe levels.
 And, once again, be sure the food is completely cool before you put it into a deep freeze.

 Freeze Ahead Holiday Desserts

-- Freeze Ahead Cake Recipes: These wonderful choices include my favorite White Layer Cake that is so tender it melts in your mouth.
+- Freeze Ahead Cake Recipes: These wonderful choices include our favorite White Layer Cake that is so tender it melts in your mouth.

 - Freeze Ahead Cookie Recipes: Who doesn't love cookies?
 These wonderful recipes will be devoured in seconds.
 Try Caramel Cream Cookies and Nut Lover's Brownies to treat family and friends.

 Whether you choose one of my recipes or make and freeze a family favorite, make sure to follow Food Safety rules.
 Desserts are generally intrinsically more safe than main dishes, but still, take care.
 And enjoy your holiday season knowing you have some wonderful goodies tucked away in your freezer!